top of page

 ✅Multiple interviews

-The course is held part time over a month
+The course is held part time over 3 months (6 hours per week)

 On-Demand Recordings with Live Support